 Summary:As with anything else in this consumer-oriented world, you pays yer money and takes yer choice -- and you will only get what you are willing to pay for.
 If you are anguishing over whether to invest in a custom-serviced instrument to replace your store-bought one, or whether to spend the extra money for a wooden instrument, take our course Recorder Buying 101.
 Whether you buy a plastic or a wooden instrument, you would be best advised to buy an instrument from a dealer that will customize, voice, and tune your instrument before it is shipped and can guarantee that it will stay that way.
 Recorder makers typically offer a limited guarantee on their instruments for six months to two years, but such warranties can be of little or no value if the ability and experience of the person doing the repair work are limited.
 Caveat emptor!

 Ultimately, it is the selling dealer who is responsible for the customer's satisfaction.
 When you purchase a recorder, you should be buying not just a musical instrument as a commodity but rather a complete package of goods and custom services, as well as investing in an on-going relationship with someone who will be able to provide you with information, education, and professional guidance, both before and after the sale.
 Internet discounters typically provide a limited choice of instruments, no custom service before delivery, and no support after the sale is made.
-Customers who buy instruments from the cheapest commercial sources on a price basis alone should be aware that they are buying a recorder off the shelf "as is."
+Customers who buy recorders from the cheapest commercial sources on a price basis alone should be aware that they are buying an instrument off the shelf "as is."
 After you have bought it, it's your problem.
-To quote John Ruskin, "there is hardly anything in the world that some man cannot... sell a little cheaper, and the people who consider price only are this man's lawful prey."
+To quote John Ruskin, "there is scarcely anything in the world that some man cannot make a little worse and sell a little more cheaply.
+The people who consider price only are this man's lawful prey."

 Dealers who make a practice of sending out multiple instruments on extended trial to their customers typically have an inventory of mostly used instruments which have been shipped out several times, heavily overplayed, rejected, and returned by any number of prospective purchasers.
 Such instruments rarely play well when new due to lack of custom service, frequently and chronically clog up due to poor treatment by multiple users, and will most definitely deteriorate further after they reach a final owner.
 Buying a used instrument, especially from an on-line auction source like E-Bay or Craig's List, is like buying a used car: you are usually buying somebody else's problems.
 We do NOT sell used instruments and represent them to be new ones; when we sell you a new instrument, you may rely on its being new, unused, and unabused –– and it is custom-voiced and tuned by a skilled professional player and fully guaranteed as well.
 We stand behind our instruments and support our customers.